QuantumOfVacuum/kylebebak.github.io/_site/README.md

 linkchecker --no-warnings http://kylebebak.github.io/posts/
 ~~~

-I don't use `LinkChecker` in Git hooks because it takes a while to run.
+I don't use `LinkChecker` in Git hooks because the scripts in [_map](_map) are written for Python 3, while `LinkChecker` is written for Python 2.
 The relevant field in the output is `Parent URL`, which points to the file containing a broken link.

 ## License